 ITER is expected to start operating later this decade; national demonstration fusion power plant programmes are accelerating around the world, such as STEP in the UK; and private investment in fusion companies is ever-growing with the drive towards the first commercial power plants.
 Fusion energy is entering its industrialisation era, and the associated supply chain must grow to deliver fusion to the market and, in the near term, benefit from the opportunities.

-The Fusion Centre for Doctoral Training and UK Atomic Energy Authority (UKAEA) have worked with the fusion community to prepare a 2-week Fusion Industry School designed to meet the training needs of the emerging fusion industry and associated supply chain companies and organisations, as fusion develops into the industrialisation era in readiness for commercialisation.
+The Fusion Centre for Doctoral Training and UK Atomic Energy Authority (UKAEA) have worked with the fusion community to prepare a 2-week programme created to meet the needs of the emerging fusion industry and associated supply chain companies and organisations, as fusion develops into the industrialisation era in readiness for commercialisation.

 The aim of the Fusion Industry School is to introduce you to the breadth of fusion energy.
 Thus, while the lectures will be technical, we will endeavour to ensure they are accessible to delegates from a range of backgrounds.
 Nevertheless, we anticipate that those with a physical sciences or engineering degree, or equivalent experience, will benefit most.
 No specific knowledge of fusion energy will be assumed.